Hamada Shaqoura: Recognition

 Shaqoura's videos have millions of views and some have gone viral.
 As of July 2024, he had 111,000 TikTok followers; by June 2025 he had more than 600,000 followers on Instagram.
 He was featured on the 2024 Time 100 Next list and won a 2025 James Beard Award for Emerging Voice in Broadcast Media.
 Shaqoura's acceptance speech was pre-recorded in front of a destroyed house.
-The Man Who Feeds Gaza's Children (2024), a video about Shaqoura created by Business Insider, won a News & Documentary Emmy Award.
+The Man Who Feeds Gaza's Children (2024), a video about Shaqoura created by Business Insider, won a News & Documentary Emmy Award and a Webby Award.
+In 2026, Business Insider announced Dear Nizar, Dear Maryam, a full-length documentary narrated by Shaqoura.

 Personal life

 Born around 1992, Shaqoura is from Gaza City.
 He was married shortly before the Gaza war.
-His son was born during the war.
+His son and daughter were born during the war.